UnicornTV/Flourish-Tutorial/1_storyboard.md

 add an image view object to our view.

 {x: add_icon}
-Drag an image view from the object library and drop it onto our view.
-Set a height constraint of 13 points and a width constraint of 18 points.
+Drag an image view from the object library and drop it onto your entry view.
+Set a height constraint of 13 points and a width constraint of 18 points in the pin menu.

 {x: add_background_image}
 Change image property of our new image view to the pencil icon, which can be downloaded and added to your project [here](https://dl.dropboxusercontent.com/u/80807880/UI.zip).
 Feel free to also use your own icons if you want.

 We now want to horizontally align the center of our image with the center of our text field.
 This is going to require some math.
 We have a 40 points tall date field with a 15 point top margin.
-Our icon, however is only 18 points tall and needs a top margin that will ensure it is always aligned with the divider.
+Our icon, however is only 18 points tall and needs a top margin that will ensure its center is always aligned with the divider.
 What we can do is simply take half of the difference in heights between the date field and the icon and add that to the date field's top margin.
 Our date field is 22 pixels taller with a 15 point top margin.
 That means we need a 26 point top margin on our icon (0.5 * 22 + 15).

 {x: add_icon_top}
-Set a 37 point top margin to the icon by ctrl-dragging from the icon to the container view and selecting "top space to layout guide."
+Set a 26 point top margin to the icon by ctrl-dragging from the icon to the container view and selecting "top space to layout guide."

 {x: add_icon_left}
-Add a 10 point left margin using the same ctrl-drag technique we've been using.
+Add a 10 point leading space to container using the same ctrl-drag technique we've been using.

 Here's what our view should look like now.